 mTORC1 is a critical regulator of metabolism, growth and proliferation within cells, including cancer cells.
 The abnormal activation of mTORC1, and subsequent inactivation of the tumor suppressor 4EBP1, is a mechanism that is frequently harnessed by cancer cells to gain a growth and proliferation advantage over normal cells.
 Our preclinical development candidate, RMC-5552, selectively and deeply inhibits mTORC1, thereby preventing phosphorylation and inactivation of 4EBP1, a downstream protein in the mTOR signaling pathway that normally suppresses expression of certain oncogenes such as C-MYC.
-Approximately two-thirds of breast cancers contain oncogenic mutations that hyper-activate mTORC1.
 We advanced RMC-5552 into IND-enabling development in June 2019.